sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

         :width: 80%

-- To map the columns after running map fields button query below are steps :
+In order to map the columns to the new names, add select boxes component to provide the mapping names for the user to choose from.

 - Add select boxes component to add the available column names.
 Set its label as ``Columns`` and make this component hidden by selecting the ``hidden`` checkbox.